 ‘Before I Self Destruct’ turned out be a surprisingly entertaining film even though, to be kind, Curtis Jackson isn’t a film director.
 At least not yet.
 There are certain elements in the film that an experienced film director wouldn’t have allowed to seep through such as the flat and sometimes seemingly non existent lighting, the odd and inconsistent use of certain camera angles or actors who stare into the camera and might stutter on a line or two are just a few of the cinematic transgressions that 50 Cent the film director allowed to slide on by.
 What Curtis Jackson does happen to be, not surprisingly, is a very effective story teller.

-Jackson does a good job of creating a character who realistically progresses from just below nothing to becoming a little bit of something and while the character of Clarence’s actions were deplorable they flowed within the structure of the story and as such whatever sympathy you might’ve had for Clarence before he became a killer you don’t lose it after he becomes a killer.
+Jackson does a good job of creating a character who realistically progresses from just below nothing to becoming a little bit of something, and while the character of Clarence’s actions were deplorable, they flowed within the structure of the story and as such whatever sympathy you might’ve had for Clarence before he became a killer you don’t lose it after he becomes a killer.
 Morally speaking this is probably not a good thing but thematically speaking is does work.
-Now I gotta point out that I’ve spent some time in the Tri-state area and I’ve never seen as much broad daylight, police free murder as I’ve in this particular movie.
-I don’t how good of a hitman Clarence actually was since his technique consisted of walking up to people, gun all out in the open, and shooting them in the face in broad daylight but we’ll go ahead and roll with it.
+Now I gotta point out that I’ve spent some time in the Tri-state area and I’ve never seen as much broad daylight, police free murder as I’ve seen in this particular movie.
+I don’t how good of a hitman Clarence actually was since his technique consisted of walking up to people, gun all out in the open, and shooting them in the face in broad daylight, but we’ll go ahead and roll with it.

 The movie also had some pretty decent humor to it, the main actors, those being Jackson and Clifton Powell, were uniformly good though some of the other performers didn’t come off nearly as well.
 And while Curtis Jackson might not have learned how to direct a movie yet he made damn sure that he gave himself a rather lengthy love scene with his sexy starlet Sasha Delvalle, in addition to sticking in a completely gratuitous girl on girl scene in the middle of his movie.
-I can’t direct a movie either but I would’ve had the good sense to that to.
+I can’t direct a movie either but I would’ve had the good sense to do that to.

 ‘Before I Self Destruct’ is flawed and at times amateurish but it still draws you in with its well told story.